 Using an abandoned U.S. military base in Greenland as a case study, new Brown research explores how the impact of climate change on domestic and overseas military bases could cause a host of political and diplomatic problems.

 Working in Brown University’s Center for Computation and Visualization, application scientist Benjamin Knorlein, here with visiting scientist Tom Sgouros, helps turn research data into virtual reality.

 Brown marine biologist Jon Witman and students have spent much of 2016 in the Galápagos Islands, continuing years of chronicling the complex and dramatic ecological changes wrought by the increasingly volatile El Niño – La Niña cycle.

 If the world turns to intensive farming in the tropics to meet food demand, it will require vast amounts of phosphorus fertilizer produced from Earth’s finite, irreplaceable phosphate rock deposits, a new analysis shows.

-Studies of how climate change might affect agriculture generally look only at crop yields — the amount of product harvested from a given unit of land.
+Studies of how climate change might affect agriculture generally look only at crop yields.
 But climate change may also influence how much land people choose to farm and the number of crops they plant each growing season.
 A new study takes all of these variables into account, and suggests researchers may be underestimating the total effect of climate change on the world’s food supply.